Alnaimi-/Twikell-Web/README.md

 Or compile and run from the main folder.

 **For accessing the remote EC2 server, replace all occurences of localhost with 54.194.118.199.
-Remember to first run the server remotely by following the steps depicted under *Configuring the project remotely*.**
+If the server is not already running (it should be) then remember to ssh and run it following same steps above.**

 ### Authentication